lmangall/lmangall/README.md

 ### Hi there 👋

+I am at the end of a curriulum at 42 Berlin based monstly on C and C++: after coding our own libraries, we code our own shell.
 I am currently focused on [ChatPay](https://github.com/TON-42), where I serve as a co-founder.
 Apart from business meetings and strategy, I do mostly ChatPay's frontend.
 From conventional commits to mocked API endpoints, I'm proud of how well-organized the project is.
 As part of a small team, I'm also familiar with the backend and database, stepping in whenever needed.

 You can check out [this small project](https://enterprise-decision-tracker.vercel.app/) I did on a 3 days span as a challenge where I tried to implement as many good practices and tools as I could (read more on the [readme](https://github.com/lmangall/enterprise_decision_tracker) on such a high paced project.